turinkay/ru.crafting-interpreters/book/a-tree-walk-interpreter.md

 ^title A Tree-Walk Interpreter

-With this part, we begin jlox, the first of our two interpreters.
+В этой части, we begin jlox, the first of our two interpreters.
 Programming languages are a huge topic with piles of concepts and terminology to cram into your brain all at once.
 There's theory -- though not too much in this book -- which requires a level of mental rigor that you probably haven't had to summon